joanbr4/react-socket-chat-app/README.md

 <br/>

-When you are logged, we added a mock users, you only need to find them with a keyword search "all"
+When you are logged in, we've added mock users for you.
+To find them and start chatting, use the keyword search "all".

-Hope you enjoy this project, and make your own test and improvements!
+We hope you enjoy this project and feel free to conduct your own tests and make improvements!

 <p align="center" >
 <img src="./assets/registerPage.jpg" title="SigInPage" width="900" >